FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 `npm init -y`

-////CHECK THIS!!!!!
-I didn't tell them to make a package.json in server folder.
-Do i need to do it in this package.json or another one?? - check against the other tutorial

 In your `server/package.json`, add a rule that tells our app where to find our Express server.

 ```js